cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/9-run-prod-docker.md

 ### Basic initialization

-Before you can change the configuration, you need to initialize it.
+Before you can change the configuration you need to initialize it.
 Do it on all nodes with this one-liner:

 ```sh
 $ echo -e node-carol'\n'sentry-alice'\n'sentry-bob'\n'val-alice'\n'val-bob \